 The investment objective of this sub-fund is to outperform its benchmark, the Euro Stoxx® DR (C), over the recommended investment period.
 The asset mix of this sub-fund may differ significantly from the composition of the benchmark index.
 This UCITS is not an index-linked UCITS.

-a.
-Description of strategies used: The portfolio's global strategic allocation is as follows:
+The portfolio's global strategic allocation is as follows:

 The benchmark for the portfolio of the UCITS is the Euro Stoxx® DR (C) index.